max-wild/Thermal-Gas-Videos/README.md

 If Google Colab is used to run this project, ensure that the runtime is connected to a GPU with Edit->Notebook settings->Hardware accelerator->GPU

+Also, the .png images are rendered with transparent backgrounds, compared to the .mp4 video where all transparency is rendered as black.

 Cheers!

 Max